databricks/scala-style-guide/README.md

 print(inc())
 ```
-in the above code, `inc()` is passed into `print` as a closure and is only executed (twice) in the print method, rather than being passed in as a value `1`.
+in the above code, `inc()` is passed into `print` as a closure and is executed (twice) in the print method, rather than being passed in as a value `1`.
 The main problem with call-by-name is that the caller cannot differentiate between call-by-name and call-by-value, and thus cannot know for sure whether the expression will be executed or not (or maybe worse, multiple times).
 This is especially dangerous for expressions that have side-effect.

 ### <a name='multi-param-list'>Multiple Parameter Lists</a>

-__Do NOT use multiple parameter lists__.
+__Avoid using multiple parameter lists__.
 They complicate operator overloading, and can confuse programmers less familiar with Scala.
 For example:

 ```scala
 // Avoid this!